Transurgeon/Transurgeon.github.io/about.md

 Welcome to my personal page.

 My name is William Zhang, and I am a Computer Science and Mathematics student from Concordia University in Montreal, Canada.
-I am currently working on a GSoC project for CVXPY.
+I am currently completing my last year of undergrad and preparing applications for graduate school.

-My interests lie in Combinatorics and Graph Theory, Optimization, and Algorithm Complexity.
+My interests lie in the following topics: Combinatorics and Graph Theory, Convex Optimization, Code Optimization and Open Source development.